Tom’s Cycle Touring & Bikepacking Kit List

 Bikepacking Frame Luggage

-All my bikepacking luggage is from UK direct retailer Alpkit – a Stingray custom frame bag, Big Papa seat pack, Fuel Pod top-tube bag, two Stem Cells, and a Kanga handlebar harness with a 20l Airlok Dual.
+All my bikepacking luggage is from UK direct retailer Alpkit – a Stingray custom frame bag, Big Papa seat pack, Fuel Pod top-tube bag, a Stem Cell, and a Kanga handlebar harness with a 20l Airlok Dual.
 (They don’t sponsor me – I just like their stuff.)

 I also wear a Deuter 3‑litre hydration pack, and sometimes a LowePro all-weather hip pack for camera gear.